 “That comes in large part from a culture where we measure success by the money we have, but also from the pressures of being the daughter of immigrants.
 I felt a pressure that, as a black woman, I always had to nail it and be amazing.”

-After moving to New York, working with the Valencian Export Institute and Spain – US Chamber of Commerce, she took a leap of faith into entrepreneurship and launched her own consulting firm, Bisila Bokoko Embassy International (BBES).
+Born and raised in Spain, Bisila’s family hail from Equatorial Guinea.
+After studying law and economics, Bisila moved into international business and took a job in New York working with the Valencian Export Institute and Spain – US Chamber of Commerce.
+When she lost this job, it pushed her to take a leap of faith and launch her own consulting firm, Bisila Bokoko Embassy International (BBES).

-The thing I love most in my work is opening markets for other people who want to go international.
-That’s one of the things that most excites me.
-I work with corporations but also individuals – people who want to expand overseas
+“The thing I love most in my work is opening markets for other people who want to go international,” she says.
+“That’s one of the things that most excites me.
+I work with corporations but also individuals – people who want to expand overseas.”

-You have to believe that everything is possible.
+As for succeeding with your goals, Bisila says you have to always have faith in what you’re trying to achieve.
+“You have to believe that everything is possible.
 Sometimes I also get fear and limit my beliefs about what’s possible.
 But you have to take that responsibility and lose the fear that you will fail and everything will go wrong.
-That’s OK, sometimes you will fail, but you have to keep going.
-You have to have a dream on the horizon; you can make it happen.
+That’s okay, sometimes you will fail, but you have to keep going.
+You have to have a dream on the horizon and you can make it happen.”